kgroveshok/z80-homebrew/WORD-LIST.md

  LABELS (  -- b n .... c  )  Pushes each storage bank labels (n) along with id (b) onto the stack giving count (c) of banks  | DONE

+ LEN (  u1 -- u2 ) Push the length of the string on TOS | DONE

 Words still left to do

 ----------------------

-SWAP ( w1 w2 -- w2 w1 )    Swap top two items (of whatever type) on TOS

-2DUP ( w1 w2 -- w1 w2 w1 w2 ) Duplicate the top two items on TOS

  2SWAP ( w1 w2 w3 w4 -- w3 w4 w1 w2 ) Swap top pair of items

  CALL ( w -- w  ) machine code call to address w  push the result of hl to stack | TO TEST

- ROT (  -- )

  WORDS (  -- )   List the system and user word dict